serendeepia/playbook/_docs/1_2_communication.md

 title: Communication
 ---

-We are a remote company, and therefore, communication is one of the most important thing along with well defined processes.
-Remember not everybody is at same timezone you are in, so responds can take some time.
+We are a remote company, and therefore, communication is really important, along with well defined processes.
+Remember not everybody is at the same timezone you are in, so responds can take some time.

 ## English

-Although our headquarters are in a non English-speaking country, we are a remote company and international company, so we try to make all communication inside the company in English.
+Although our headquarters are in a non English-speaking country, we are a remote and international company, so we try to make all communication inside the company in English.
 You don't have to talk in English in the private slack channels but it is mandatory to speak English when someone is present, or can read the conversation later, and doesn't share your native language.

 ## Slack